 Australian citizens are required to obtain a visa for Uzbekistan prior to arrival.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Uzbekistan for the most up-to-date information.
 The Embassy of Uzbekistan in Singapore has accreditation for residents of Australia and New Zealand and can be contacted on (+65) 6734 3942 or by email at firstname.lastname@example.org.

 Uzbek visas specify validity, number of entries allowed, and the duration of stay.
 For example, you may be granted a multiple entry visa with a validity of three months and a seven day limit on the duration of your stay.
 You are only allowed to stay in the country for the number of days specified under the ‘duration of stay’ section on the visa.
+You should not overstay your visa as this might result in fines, detention and deportation,

 Currency import and export (of the same amount) is allowed.
 You need to complete two customs declaration forms on arrival, one of which will be retained by customs on arrival, and the other needs to be kept with your travel documents, updated, and presented to the customs officers on departure.